uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 {comment May need to split this into two seperate lessons for jnr vs snr}

+{comment Need to figure out how to properly link to resources, then add in pixel painter}

+.

-## Key questions
+## Key question

 - How do computers represent images when they can only store numbers?

-# Teaching observations

 ## Lesson starter

-Print colouring sheets
+Print pixel painter sheets.
+In the Colouring type list choose the first option 'Black and White (2 possible binary values)'.
+Choose one of the images from the list, ideally one of the 6 or 8 page options to start with.

+{comment Maybe suggest doing the activity as a group first?}

+{comment Maybe have a really simple one for the teacher to demonstrate with?
+Like a letter, as in the classic CSU.}

 # Notes on resources

 A normal writing pencil or black colouring pencil.
-Erasers - These are good to have as students will likely make some mistakes!
+Erasers - These are good to have as students will likely make some mistakes.

-# Teaching observations

 ## Lesson activities

-# Teaching observations
+.